-The Organization evaluated subsequent events through April 6, 2016, when these financial statements were available to be issued.
-Except for the items noted in Notes 9 and 10, the Organization is not aware of any significant events that occurred subsequent to the statement of financial position date but prior to the filing of this report that would have a material impact on the financial statements.
+The Organization evaluated subsequent events through April 25, 2017, when these financial statements were available to be issued.
+The Organization is not aware of any significant events that occurred subsequent to the statement of financial position date but prior to the filing of this report that would have a material impact on the financial statements.